USPaiva/BombBot/README.md

 report amount of bcoins per profile in .csv

-New system send heroes to work, now you can send by rarity and % life
+removed temporarity New system send heroes to work, now you can send by rarity and % life.

 # Support: